 Education options for expat families in Japan are plentiful – particularly in large cities such as Tokyo, Osaka and Nagoya.
-These options largely depend on how long expats plan to stay in Japan, the age of their children, and their location.
+The suitability of these options may largely depend on factors such as the length of the expats' stay in Japan, their children's age, and their location.